Steve Lillywhite

 Stephen Alan Lillywhite (born 15 March 1955) is an English record producer.
-Since he began his career in 1977, Lillywhite has been credited on over 500 records, and has collaborated with a variety of musicians including new wave acts XTC, Big Country, Siouxsie and the Banshees, Simple Minds, Ultravox, the Psychedelic Furs, Beady Eye, Toyah, David Byrne, Talking Heads, and Kirsty MacColl, as well as U2, Anni-Frid Lyngstad, the Rolling Stones, the Pogues, Blue October, Steel Pulse, the La's, Peter Gabriel, Morrissey, the Killers, Dave Matthews Band, Phish, Guster, Counting Crows, and Joan Armatrading.
+Since he began his career in 1977, Lillywhite has been credited on over 500 records, and has collaborated with a variety of musicians including new wave acts XTC, Big Country, Siouxsie and the Banshees, Simple Minds, Ultravox, the Psychedelic Furs, Beady Eye, Toyah, David Byrne, Talking Heads, and Kirsty MacColl, as well as U2, Anni-Frid Lyngstad, the Rolling Stones, the Pogues, Johnny Thunders, Blue October, Steel Pulse, the La's, Peter Gabriel, Morrissey, the Killers, Dave Matthews Band, Phish, Guster, Counting Crows, and Joan Armatrading.
 He has won six Grammy Awards, including Album of the Year and Producer of the Year, Non-Classical in 2006.
 In 2012, he was made a CBE for his contribution to music.

 Early life

-Lillywhite was born in Surrey, England.
+Lillywhite was born in Surrey, England in 1955.

 Career

 Early years

 Lillywhite entered the music industry in 1972, when he worked as a tape operator at Phonogram Studios in London.
-He produced a demo recording for Ultravox!, which led to them being offered a recording contract with Island Records.
-Lillywhite soon joined Island as a staff producer, where he worked with many of the leading new wave musicians, including his brother's band, the Members, and guitarist Johnny Thunders, for whom he produced a solo album, So Alone.
+He produced a demo recording for Ultravox, which led to them being offered a recording contract with Island Records.
+Lillywhite soon joined Island as a staff producer, where he worked with many of the leading new wave musicians, including his brother's band, the Members, and former New York Dolls and Heartbreakers guitarist Johnny Thunders, for whom he produced a solo album, So Alone.
 His first commercial success came in August 1978 as the producer of "Hong Kong Garden", the debut single from Siouxsie and the Banshees, which peaked at number seven in the UK singles chart.
-He was soon hired to produce Siouxsie and the Banshees' debut album The Scream which was certified silver in the UK.
+He was soon hired to produce Siouxsie and the Banshees' debut album, The Scream, which was certified silver in the UK.
 He also produced "Ku Klux Klan", the first single that Steel Pulse released on Island Records in 1978.
 In 1979, he scored two hits for Virgin Records with The Members: the Surrey anthem "Sound of the Suburbs" and protest reggae classic "Offshore Banking Business".
-Lillywhite along with engineer Hugh Padgham began working with the band XTC in June and July 1979 at Townhouse Studios in London for Virgin Records.
-The resulting album, Drums and Wires, was released on 17 August 1979 and "Making Plans for Nigel", the single taken from the album, reached number 17 on the UK singles chart in autumn that year.
+Lillywhite, along with engineer Hugh Padgham, began working with the band XTC in June and July 1979 at Townhouse Studios in London for Virgin Records.
+The resulting album, Drums and Wires, was released on 17 August 1979, and "Making Plans for Nigel", the single taken from the album, reached number 17 on the UK singles chart in the autumn that year.